kohana/database/guide/database/results.md

 		echo 'User Email: '.$user['email'];
 	}

-It also accepts two parameters that can be verfy helpful: `$key` and `$value`.
+It also accepts two parameters that can be very helpful: `$key` and `$value`.
 When passing a value to `$key` you will index the resulting array by the column specified.

 	$results = DB::select('id', 'email')->from('users')->execute();
 	$users = $results->as_array('id');